PrefectHQ/prefect/docs/cloud/agents/overview.md

 # Overview

 The Prefect Agent is a small process spun up to orchestrate Flow runs.
-The agent queries Prefect Cloud for new or incomplete Flow runs and allocates resources for them on the deployment's platform of choice.
+The agent queries the Prefect API for new or incomplete Flow runs and allocates resources for them on the deployment's platform of choice.

 Prefect Cloud follows a hybrid approach to workflow execution.
 This means that Prefect processes run inside the tenant's infrastructure and only send requests _out_ to Prefect Cloud.
 Both the Prefect Agent and all Prefect Flows which run using Cloud follow this communication pattern.